pIlIp-d/1D-VHDL-Pong/documentation.md

             end if;
         end if;
 ```
-Everytime counter is reset, divider changes according to the stated value took from the position.
+Everytime the counter is reset, the divider changes according to the stated value taken from the position.
 ```vhdl
             multiplicator_counter <= multiplicator_counter + 1;
             if (multiplicator_counter = divider_multiplicator) then